learn-academy-2021-delta/week-6-assessment-JBrady/interview-questions.md

   Researched answer: You can add a foreign key column after you've created the application, but you have to migrate the database in order for the column to be recognized.
 The name of the key column would have to be the same name as another column in the table that your referencing.

+  CORRECT ANSWER - Cohort has_many Students.
+Students belongs_to Cohort.
+Student has the foreighn key because the foreign key is always on the belongs to side, name of the foreign column is cohort_id:integer, generate migration to fix the missing column

 2. Which RESTful routes must always be passed params?
 Why?